Amending the Lonely Runner Spectrum Conjecture: Large common factors

+which means that both runners $3$ and $4$ are $\norm{t(v_3 - v_4)}$ apart but are both still in the valid region.
 Note the usage of the less than or equal sign, as opposed to the usual greater than or equal sign.
 We can convert it to the familiar form by shifting by $0.5$